 (ARGENTINA – continued)

 During the latter half of the 1970s the economy improved.
 Inflation dropped from a rate of 600 percent per year in 1976 (to fall temporarily to 138 percent by 1982).
 Exports increased.
 Violent government repressions were also up.
 Student activists and others were disappearing, and in 1977 the Carter administration responded by halting aid to Argentina.
 The military regime claimed it was fighting a civil war.
 Argentina's Catholic Church was recording as best it could the disappearances.
-A few women began demonstrating in the Plaza de Mayo, in front of the presidential palace, concerned about their missing sons, daughters or grandchildren, and many in Argentina dismissed them as eccentrics.
+A few women began demonstrating in the Plaza de Mayo, in front of the presidential palace, concerned about their missing sons, daughters or grandchildren.
+Many in Argentina dismissed them as eccentrics.
 Many Argentineans were ignoring the disappearances – not unlike the many who had ignored the disappearances of Jews in Germany.

 Latin America: the Development of its Civilization, Third Edition, by Helen Miller Bailey and Abraham P Nasatir, 1973

 Juan and Eva Perón, by Clive Foss, Sutton Publishing, 2000

 Americas: the Changing Face of Latin America and the Caribbean, by Peter Winn, 1999

 Argentina Since Independence, edited by Leslie Bethell, Cambridge University Press, 1993

 Argentina: Political Culture and Instability, by Susan and